jsgoyette/sublime-text-snippets-sugarcrm/README.md

 sublime-text-snippets-sugarcrm
 ==============================

-Clone repository in the directory:
+For Mac, clone repository in the directory:

 ```
 ~/Library/Application\ Support/Sublime\ Text\ 2/Packages/User